Soy Canada Seminar in Hamburg

 As one of the world's largest food-producing economies, Canada is deeply invested in the grain-handling business.
 This commitment means importers can count on fast, efficient, reliable delivery, which ultimately results in better value when purchasing Canadian soybeans.

-Speakers and topics during the seminar will be:
+Speakers and topics during the seminar were:

 - Andrew Jones - Director of Corporate Affairs, Soy Canada